Templar Protocol User Guide

 sign-as <account-id>

-While this process is simple, collateral can only be withdraw so long as the value of the remaining collateral continues to satisfy the market's borrow_mcr_maintenance
+While this process is simple, collateral can only be withdraw so long as the value of the remaining collateral continues to satisfy the market's borrow_mcr_maintenance requirement.

 Borrow